 Equally, it also provides you with a perfect opportunity to ask any questions that you might have beforehand, prior to dipping into the Crunch workspace.

-All in all Crunch makes for a very capable package that delivers the best of both worlds.
+All in all Crunch makes for a very capable accounting package that delivers the best of both worlds on the bookkeeping front.
 You’ll get an introductory chat with an advisor, which helps you decide which package is right for you and that support continues throughout your subscription time.

 Adding to the value is the web-based interface, which comes fully featured and proves to be simple and straightforward to navigate.
 Indeed, the usability factor within Crunch seems very good indeed, with even more complex areas enjoyable simple to pick through.